iway1/react-ts-form/README.md

 ## Prop Forwarding

-Prop forwarding is an advanced feature that allows you to control which props `react-ts-form` forward to your components as well as the name.
+Prop forwarding is an advanced feature that allows you to control which props `@ts-react/form` forward to your components as well as the name.

 You probably don't need to use this especially when building a project from scratch, but it can allow more customization.
-This can be useful for integrating with existing components, or for creating a selection of components that can be used both with and without `react-ts-form`.
+This can be useful for integrating with existing components, or for creating a selection of components that can be used both with and without `@ts-react/form`.

 For example, if I wanted the react hook form control to be forwarded to a prop named `floob` I would do: